 |Western Hognose Snake||Rodents, lizards, frogs, eggs|

-Snakes have flexible jaws and are therefore capable of feasting on an animal bigger than their head.
+Snakes have flexible jaws and are capable of feasting on an animal bigger than their head.
 It’s also worth noting that snakes feed by swallowing their food whole.

 Defense and aggression in snakes aren’t easily distinguished.
 Pet snakes are generally docile and only defend themselves whenever they feel threatened.
 In most cases, snake owners take defense for aggressiveness.